badwinton/Home-Assistant-Electric-Ireland/README.md

 ### Sensors

-* **Electric Ireland Consumption**: reports consumed data in kWh, in 30 minute intervals.
+- **Electric Ireland Consumption**: reports consumed data in kWh.
+This integration now retrieves hourly consumption data from the provider (via the `hourly-usage` endpoint).
-* **Electric Ireland Cost**: reports the total cost charged in 60 minute intervals (without discounts and without standing charge, just the gross "usage" as per the contracted tariff).
+- **Electric Ireland Cost**: reports the total cost charged per day (without discounts and without standing charge), using the `usage-daily` endpoint which returns daily usage/cost values.

+Additionally, the integration can retrieve a bill projection using the `bill-projection` endpoint; this is not exposed as a sensor by default but is available to the integration and can be added as a separate entity if desired.

 ### Data Retrieval Flow